 Practical tips for visiting Dresden

-Christmas markets - one of the most famous Christmas markets in Germany.
+They organize one of the most famous and popular Christmas markets in Germany here.
 They are open from the end of November until Christmas Day.
 If you want to stay overnight, it is better to book your accommodation well in advance.
 The main market Striezelmarkt is located on the Altmarkt square.
 If you arrive by train, the entire route from the main station to the square is beautifully decorated for Christmas.

-You can easily walk through the historic center of Dresden, if you want to see more distant parts, you can use public transport or buy a Dresden City Card directly, where the public transport fare is already included plus you have discounts on entrances to various monuments.
+You can easily walk through the historic center of Dresden, if you want to see more distant parts, you can use public transport or buy a Dresden City Card directly, that already includes the public transport fare plus you have discounts on entrances to various monuments.

 If you want to enjoy the nightlife in Dresden, you should not miss the Neustadt (New Town) district, where there are over 150 pubs, bars and restaurants.